Pat Oliphant: "Punk"

 Early in his career, Oliphant began to include a small penguin in almost every one of his political cartoons.
 This character, which he named Punk, joined a tradition of such secondary figures, termed "dingbats" by cartoonist R. C. Harvey.
 These figures appear in the work of earlier cartoonists such as Fred O. Seibel of the Richmond Times-Dispatch, whose cartoons featured a small, ironic crow, and earlier by W.K.
 (William Keevil) Patrick of the New Orleans Times-Democrat and later Times-Picayune, who had a signature duck character.
 Punk was inspired by a penguin brought back by a colleague from South Australia's south coast, who delivered the penguin to the zoo.
 Oliphant decided to include a penguin in his cartoon as a result.
 Initially, Punk was depicted as an easily identifiable Adelie penguin, but he soon became stylized and remained so throughout Oliphant's career.
 Punk adds a layer of commentary to the subject of the cartoon, and is often placed in conversation with another tiny figure.
 Punk proved popular with both adults and children, who enjoyed the game of finding him in each cartoon.
-In 1984, Oliphant briefly drew a full-color comic strip featuring Punk for the Sunday funnies, titled Sunday Punk, but found the work too laborious and soon discontinued the strip.
+In 1984, Oliphant briefly drew a full-colour comic strip featuring Punk for the Sunday funnies, titled Sunday Punk, but found the work too laborious and soon discontinued the strip.

 Oliphant originally created Punk as a space for subversion in the conservative editorial environment of the Adelaide Advertiser.
 Punk provided a platform for Oliphant's own opinions, while the overall cartoon needed to align with the views of the paper's editors.
 Punk's perspective varies from cartoon to cartoon: sometimes bemused, sometimes ironic, and sometimes trenchant, and does not always represent Oliphant's personal viewpoint.